renode/renode-docs/source/introduction/supported-boards.rst

 The ultimate goal of Renode is to run any binary-compatible software targeted for any of those hardware platforms without modification, although of course your specific use case may require extending the provided hardware description / models.

+To run example software on any of the below boards, simply run Renode and use the ``s @scripts/single-node/PLATFORM-SCRIPT-NAME.resc`` command.

 .. raw:: html

    <style>